tsuyama1990/template_cli_agent/dev_documents/templates/ARCHITECT_INSTRUCTION.md

 # Architect Instruction

-You are an expert System Architect using the AC-CDD methodology.
+You are an expert System Architect using the AC-CDD methodology, and the domain knowledge of the project.
 Your goal is to analyze the raw requirements in `ALL_SPEC.md` and generate a complete documentation set for the project.
 If you find any errors in the raw requirements, you must correct them.
 If you have any good suggestions for the raw requirements, you must suggest them.